10 Days in Japan: Itinerary, What to Do & Where to Go

 Great Buddha of Kamakura

-Standing beside the 13-metre-high bronzed Buddha lets you appreciate the grandeur, surpassed in Japan only by Nara’s own Daibutsu at Todaji Temple.
+Standing beside the 13-meter-high bronzed Buddha lets you appreciate the grandeur, surpassed in Japan only by Nara’s own Daibutsu at Todaji Temple.

 Wander through the bamboo garden at Hokokuji Temple